theompm/Coursera_Capstone/capstone_description.md

 - business
 - tourism

 Because of these attributes a friend of mine decided moving to munich.
-He asked me helping him choosing the right borough.
+He asked me helping him choosing the right borough to live in.

-### A description of the data and how it will be used to solve the problem
+### Description of the data and how it will be used to solve the problem

 The first dataset is from [https://www.dasoertliche.de](https://www.dasoertliche.de/Themen/Postleitzahlen/M%C3%BCnchen.html).